 History: the EJC Joins OCO

-Kehilla’s Economic Justice Committee was formed in 2005 to represent Kehilla’s economic Tikkun Olam efforts in the greater community.
-Seeking a wider community connection in our work, in 2006 Kehilla joined Oakland Community Organizations (OCO), a multi-ethnic, interfaith, intergenerational group working together to improve the quality of life in Oakland.
-OCO is a powerful force for local social and economic justice and also has a voice in the PICO National Network, a federation of faith-based community organizations in 17 states and Washington, DC.
+Kehilla has sponsored committees doing Tikkun Olam (healing the world) work since its formation.
+The Economic Justice Committee was formed in 2005 to represent Kehilla’s economic Tikkun Olam efforts in the greater community.
+Seeking a wider community connection in our work, in 2006 Kehilla joined Oakland Community Organizations (OCO), a large, multi-ethnic, interfaith, intergenerational group of congregations and schools, working together to improve the quality of life in Oakland.
+OCO is a powerful force for local social and economic justice and is the oldest member of the PICO National Network, a federation of faith-based community organizations in 17 states and Washington, DC.
+(PICO stands for People Improving Communities through Organizing.)
 The EJC is a Local Organizing Committee (LOC) and serves as liaison between Kehilla and OCO.